 The position statement released by the AACE/ACE in November of 2018 clearly states that insulin resistance, prediabetes, T2D and cardiometabolic vascular complications are part of a 4 stage spectrum (11).
 Here at Restore we believe that hyperinsulinemia should be considered Stage 1a as hyperinsulinemia leads to insulin resistance (3,4).
-Pharmacological treatment of these conditions separately do little to nothing to address root causes and do little more than create a metabolic facade (1) of improved health by changing bio-markers.
+Pharmacological treatment of these symptoms of insulin resistance do little to nothing to address root causes and do little more than create a metabolic facade (1) of improved health by changing bio-markers.
 The patients unhealthy trajectory towards highly probable and unpleasant outcomes is slowed but not curbed.
 Patients must be made aware as to the very realistic endpoints they face if a pharmacological only care model is used.
 A pharmacological only care model may contribute to the individual’s lack of motivation to make positive lifestyle behavior changes that have the very real potential to curb this trajectory and alter these endpoints (1).

 Well-established evidence suggests that insulin resistance is a common underpinning in many chronic health conditions including hypertension, T2D, CVD, PCOS, some cancers and Alzheimer’s disease (2, 10, 11).
 The evidence also suggests that these conditions associated with metabolic syndrome are the beginning of the pathology and not just risk factors (3, 11).

-If root cause is to be addressed, providers must encourage treatment in the form of structured, on-going lifestyle modification (11), specifically diet, exercise, stress management and healthier habits.
+If root cause is to be addressed, providers must encourage treatment in the form of structured, on-going lifestyle modification (11), specifically diet, exercise, stress management and healthier habits that target triggers of hyperinsulinemia.
 Recent publications also suggests providers need to make “specific” recommendations or a referral to a “specific” intervention and avoid making general statements, such as, “you need to consider a diet and exercise regiment to lose weight” as these general recommendations have been shown to be ineffective (12).
 These modifications must begin sooner, rather than later if patients are to avoid the onset of these more serious and life threatening chronic health conditions (4, 5, 6, 7, 8, 11).
 A few words in clinic about the need to change and handout has proven to not be enough.
 Patients need referrals to structured, on-going programs.
 The development of any of the metabolic syndrome risk factors is a warning but two of the five risk factors associated with metabolic syndrome should be considered a sign that metabolic dysfunction has begun (3, 4, 8).
 A diagnosis of Metabolic or Insulin Resistance Syndrome is confirmed with the development of any 3 of the following 5:

 - Waist Circumference greater than 40 inches if you are male or 35 inches if you are female